Time-Hu/posts/officiallyOpenSourced.md

 HStreamDB will offer materialized view to support complex query and analysis operations on continuously updated data streams.
 The incremental computing engine updates the materialized view instantly according to the changes of data streams, and users can query the materialized view through SQL statements to get real-time data insights

+### Data Stream Management

+HStreamDB supports the creation and management of large data streams.
+The creation of a data stream is a very light-weight operation based on an optimized storage design.
+It is possible to maintain a stable read/write latency in the case of many concurrent reads and writes.

+### Persistent storage

+HStreamDB provides low latency and reliable data stream storage.
+It ensures that written data messages are not lost and can be consumed repeatedly.
+HStreamDB replicates written data messages to multiple storage nodes for high availability and fault tolerance and supports dumping cold data to lower-cost storage services, such as object storage, distributed file storage, etc. This means the storage capacity can be infinitely scalable and achieve permanent storage of data.

 ### Schema Management of Data Streams

 HStreamDB emphasizes flexible schema support.
 Data streams can be schema-less or schema-ed by JSON, Avro, Protobuf, etc. It will support schema evolution and automatically manages the compatibility between multiple versions of schemas.